maccman/ace/README.md

 ##Usage

 Node >= v0.7.3 is required, as well as npm.
+Ace will run on older versions of Node, but will crash under heavy load due to a bug in V8 (now fixed).

 To install, run:

     npm install -g ace